Chapter 2

 "[22] But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, [23] gentleness and self-control.
 Against such things there is no law.
 [24] Those who belong to Christ Jesus have crucified the sinful nature with its passions and desires.
 [25] Since we live by the Spirit, let us keep in step with the Spirit."

-When we live by faith in Jesus Christ to live His life from within us and the fruits of the Holy Spirit are manifesting themselves, we are now living in God's Grace to make us pure and morally strong.
+When we live by faith in Jesus Christ to live His life from within us and the fruits of the Holy Spirit are manifesting themselves, we are now living in God's Grace to make us spiritually and morally strong.

 CLOSING